logo

 IBM's analysis of large language model applications in contract review describes this shift clearly: AI can extract entities, validate requirements, enable dynamic dialogue with contract text, and flag compliance deviations against internal policy standards, helping reduce noncompliance risk and potential legal exposure.
 4

 Agiloft has built its CLM platform around this principle.
-Through its CLM and AI capabilities, unstructured legal documents become usable intelligence.
-What once sat buried in dense clauses can be surfaced early enough for teams to act.
+Through its AI-powered CLM capabilities, unstructured legal documents become actionable risk intelligence.
+Critical obligations that once remained buried in dense contract language can be surfaced, monitored, and escalated before compliance gaps, vendor disputes, or governance failures create operational consequences.

 Get the Executive Case Studies: